Inside visits and special features are shown in UPPERCASE in the tour description, including admission charges where applicable.

 An early arrival into Winnipeg, Manitoba’s capital, a city rich in history and culture.
-In the early afternoon we continue our journey through Manitoba’s prairies and into Saskatchewan.
-(B,L,D)
+In the early afternoon, we continue our journey through Manitoba’s prairies and into Saskatchewan.

-Consider an optional trip to Maligne Lake, where you embark on a narrated cruise to much-photographed Spirit Island.
+Consider an optional trip to Maligne Lake for a narrated cruise to much-photographed Spirit Island.
 On the return journey, stop to view mighty Maligne Canyon.
-With free time this afternoon, you might take a hike along the trails and watch for wildlife, or stroll the streets of Jasper.
+With free time this afternoon, maybe hike on the trails and watch for wildlife, or stroll the streets of Jasper.

 Board your motorcoach this morning and journey through JASPER NATIONAL PARK, stopping along the way at the COLUMBIA ICEFIELD to experience the Ice Explorer, an all-terrain vehicle that travels on ice that is 1,200 feet (365 meters) thick.
 Continue down Icefields Parkway to Lake Louise, where cold waters mirror the surrounding mountains and glaciers.
 Arrive in BANFF NATIONAL PARK for a leisurely 2-night stay.